Foundation for a High-Performance Linux-Capable Advanced SoC

 Components of the Corstone-500

 The Arm Corstone-500 reference package can be used for building a high-performance SoC, capable of running a rich operating system (OS) such as Linux.
 It includes the SSE-500 example subsystem, based on the Arm Cortex-A5 processor, providing a solid base for IoT and embedded devices performing complex compute tasks.
+Explore the components of Corstone-500 below.

 Talk with an Expert